-() For WI marker requests, attach a full explanation of how the course addresses WI Guidelines A-F below:

-- A. Indicate the range of writing assignments you will use (i.e., their types and approximate number and length). - B. Explain the ways in which those assignments will both help students improve their writing and promote learning of class material. - C. Describe ways in which you will provide coaching for students, including guidance in the required revision of at least one substantial paper or other major writing assignment. - D. Explain how assessment of quality and improvement in students' writing will be included in the final grade. - E. Because of the personal attention and guidance that students will receive, class size should not exceed 25.
-In exceptional cases where this must be exceeded, specify what additional resources (e.g. reduced teaching load, graduate teaching assistant) will ensure that students receive the attention needed for a WI course. - F. If WI credit is sought all times the course is offered as proposed, explain what will be done to ensure appropriate faculty preparation to maintain the integrity of the course.

-() For SI marker requests, attach an explanation (limit 250 words) of how the course satisfies the SI marker guidelines that address points A-D below.
+WI or SI Marker Requests 14.
+For WI marker requests ONLY, attach a full explanation of how the course addresses WI Guidelines A-F below: WI credit is sought for: the course as approved when taught by: (Instructor name) all times the course is offered according to the guidelines submitted by these Instructors or others A. Indicate the range of writing assignments you will use (i.e., their types and approximate number and length).
+B. Explain the ways in which those assignments will both help students improve their writing and promote learning of class material.
+C. Describe ways in which you will provide coaching for students, including guidance in the requirerevision of at least one substantial paper or other major writing assignment.
+D. Explain how assessment of quality and improvement in students' writing will be included in the final grade.
+E. Because of the personal attention and guidance that students will receive, class size should not exceed 25.
+In exceptional cases where this must be exceeded, specify what additional resources (e.g. reduced teaching load, graduate teaching assistant) will ensure that students receive the attention needed for a WI course.
+F. If WI credit is sought all times the course is offered as proposed, explain what will be done to ensure appropriate faculty preparation to maintain the integrity of the course.
+15. For SI marker requests ONLY, attach an explanation (limit 250 words) of how the course satisfies to SI marker guidelines that address points A-D below.
+SI credit is sought for: ☐ the course as approved when taught by: (Instructor name) ☐ all times the course is offered according to the guidelines submitted by these Instructors or others: 51

 - A. Attach a proposed syllabus with at least one specific focused learning objective tied to oral communication competency.
 The syllabus should also reflect instruction time for developing oral competency prior to speaking opportunities, and the grading distribution should reflect graded oral assignments (beyond regular class participation grades). - B. What types of oral communication assignments and activities will you use?
 Describe in detail the type of assignments (e.g., individual presentation, small group project, small group presentation, counseling interview, debate) you will use.
 How will these activities both help students improve their oral communication competency and promote learning of class material? - C. How will you assess oral communication competency?
 What are the methods you will use and how will they impact upon the final grade?
 Please include a rubric or other device that you will use to assess oral communication competency.
-See the CAC website for examples.

-- D. How will you provide instruction, constructive feedback, and opportunities for improvement?
+See the CAC website for examples. - D. How will you provide instruction, constructive feedback, and opportunities for improvement?
 Be specific. - E. Because of the personal attention and guidance that students will receive, class size should not exceed 25.
 In exceptional cases where this must be exceeded, specify what additional resources (e.g., reduced teaching load, graduate teaching assistant) will ensure that students receive the attention needed in a Speaking Intensive course.